YanLinAung/chat-demo/README.md

 # chat-demo

-This template should help get you started developing with Vue 3 in Vite.
+This is vue 3 demo of chat box, without using backend.

 ## Recommended IDE Setup